Infineon/deepcraft-starter-models/MovementTypeDetection/README.md

 The recommended path to production for this starter model is to identify what motions you want to identify.
 If your application requires a class for no distinct motion, go through the existing data and create labels for 'Stationary' to replace the existing unlabelled data.
 This choice should be given some thought.
 Collect data for your application as outlined above, in a situation that is as representative as your final use case as possible.
 Next you should think about what motions you want to ignore, and incorporate negative data for those.
 When all the data collection is done, you might want to add preprocessing steps - currently the model only has a sliding window.
 If your motions have a set expected frequency then this could be leveraged.
 For the sliding window size, you should have considerations for the inference time requirements of your model, a longer window results in a longer inference time.
 After evaluating the model, you might realize that your model performs poorly in certain situations; there are no set solutions for this, but adding representative data could help.

-## Getting Started

-Please visit [developer.imagimob.com](https://developer.imagimob.com), where you can read about Imagimob Studio and go through step-by-step tutorials to get you quickly started.

-## Help & Support

-If you need support or if you want to know how to deploy the model on to the device, please submit a ticket on the Infineon [community forum ](https://community.infineon.com/t5/Imagimob/bd-p/Imagimob/page/1) Imagimob Studio page.